makeabilitylab/physcomp/arduino/led-blink.md

 |:----:|:-----:|
 |![Breadboard wiring diagram showing LED cathode wired to GND and LED anode wired to a 220 Ohm resistor and then to Pin 3](assets/images/Arduino_LEDBlink_Pin3Circuit_Breadboard1.png) | ![Second breadboard wiring diagram showing LED cathode wired to GND and LED anode wired to a 220 Ohm resistor and then to Pin 3](assets/images/Arduino_LEDBlink_Pin3Circuit_Breadboard2.png) |

-Next, we'll write `C` code for the Arduino's microcontroller to turn on the LED from Pin 3, which will programmatically set Pin 3 to 5V.
+Next, we'll write `C/C++` code for the Arduino's microcontroller to turn on the LED from Pin 3, which will programmatically set Pin 3 to 5V.

+---
+**NOTE:**

+The Arduino software is open source and consists of a development environment (called an IDE) and core libraries.
+The core libraries are written in the `C` and `C++` programming language and compiled using avr-gcc and AVR libc.
+The source code for Arduino is hosted on [GitHub](https://github.com/arduino).
+The libraries for AVR microcontrollers like the ATmega328 (which the Arduino Uno uses) is in [GitHub here](https://github.com/arduino/ArduinoCore-avr).

+---

 ## Get the Arduino IDE